 As for picking a date I try to aim for about 6-8 weeks before my last frost date.
 At that point the chicks should be fully feathered, the weather isn’t cold and I can get them OUT OF MY HOUSE.

-Usually by 6 weeks I’m asking myself why I brought more chickens into my house.
+Usually, by 6 weeks I’m asking myself why I brought more chickens into my house.

-Much like having a baby you forget how much it sucks and you do it again.
+Much like having a baby, you forget how much it sucks and you do it again.

 Don’t get me wrong, it’s fun, the kids love it, but it also sucks a little.
 My last frost date is around May 30th so I try to get my chicks delivered mid-April.
 If I need to shift that around for availability I’ll go earlier.

-This is turning onto a novel so I’ll write another post on what to do when your chicks arrive.
+This is turning into a novel so I’ll write another post on what to do when your chicks arrive.
 Are you ordering chicks this year?
 Are you a newbie or a pro?
 Let me know in the comments if you have any questions

 Lora